How to Implement Geo-Fencing in Android Apps Using AI

 Figure 5: Certified Secure™ certificate

-Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Geo-Fencing has been added to each Mobile app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Geo-Fencing and other mobile app security features are in each build of the mobile app
+Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Geo-Fencing has been added to each Android app.
+Certified Secure provides instant and in-line DevSecOps compliance certification that Geo-Fencing and other mobile app security features are in each build of the mobile app.

-Using Threat-Events™ for Geo-Fencing Intelligence and Control in Mobile Apps
+Using Threat-Events™ for Geo-Fencing Intelligence and Control in Android Apps

 Appdome Threat-Events™ provides consumable in-app mobile app attack intelligence and defense control when Geo-Fencing is detected.
-To consume and use Threat-Events™ for Geo-Fencing in Mobile Apps, use AddObserverForName in Notification Center, and the code samples for Threat-Events™ for Geo-Fencing shown below.
+To consume and use Threat-Events™ for Geo-Fencing in Android Apps, use registerReceiver in the Application OnCreate, and the code samples for Threat-Events™ for Geo-Fencing shown below.

 The specifications and options for Threat-Events™ for Geo-Fencing are: